nfrechette/acl/README.md

 The above supported platform list is only what is tested every release but if it compiles, it should run just fine.

+## Getting started

+If you would like to contribute to ACL or use it for research, head on over to the [getting started](./docs/getting_started.md) section in order to setup your environment and make sure to check out the [contributing guidelines](CONTRIBUTING.md).

+If you would like to integrate ACL into your own game engine, follow the integration instructions [here](./docs#how-to-integrate-the-library).

+## Performance metrics

+*  [Carnegie-Mellon University database performance](./docs/cmu_performance.md)
+*  [Paragon database performance](./docs/paragon_performance.md)
+*  [Matinee fight scene performance](./docs/fight_scene_performance.md)

 ## External dependencies

 There are none!
 You don't need anything else to get started: everything is self contained.
 See [here](./external) for details on the ones we do include.

-## Getting up and running

-### Windows, Linux, and OS X

-1. Install CMake 3.2 or higher, Python 3, and the proper compiler for your platform
-2. Generate the IDE solution with: `python make.py`
-   The solution is generated under `./build`
-   Note that if you do not have CMake in your `PATH`, you should define the `ACL_CMAKE_HOME` environment variable to something like `C:\Program Files\CMake`.
-3. Build the IDE solution with: `python make.py -build`
-4. Run the unit tests with: `python make.py -unit_test`
-5. Run the regression tests with: `python make.py -regression_test`

-### Android

-For Android, the steps are identical to Windows, Linux, and OS X but you also need to install NVIDIA CodeWorks 1R5 (or higher).

-### iOS

-For iOS, the steps are identical to the other platforms but due to code signing, you will need to perform the builds from Xcode manually.
-Note that this is only an issue if you attempt to use the tools or run the unit tests locally.

-## Performance metrics

-*  [Carnegie-Mellon University database performance](./docs/cmu_performance.md)
-*  [Paragon database performance](./docs/paragon_performance.md)
-*  [Matinee fight scene performance](./docs/fight_scene_performance.md)

 ## License, copyright, and code of conduct